ubcgif/dcip2d/content/runningtheprograms.rst

       based upon the complexity of the apparent resistivity pseudo-section.

--  is followed by 3 constants: .
+-  *WAVE* is followed by 3 constants: *w_min*, *w_max* and *N*.
 These are the wave numbers used in the cosine transform.
 There will be wave values, log spaced from to in time.
-The default values (if is not given) is , , and .
+The default values (if *WAVE* is not given) is *w_min = 2.5e-4, w max = 1.0*, and *N= 13*.

--  The choices after this keyword are:
+-  *ALPHA* The choices after this keyword are:

-   #. where the program will set :math:`\alpha_s` =
+   #. *DEFAULT* where the program will set :math:`\alpha_s` =
       0.001\*(90\ :math:`/`\ max electrode separation)\ :math:`^2` and :math:`\alpha_x = \alpha_z = 1`.

-   #. the user gives the coefficients for the each model component for
+   #. *VALUE a_s a_y a_z* the user gives the coefficients for the each model component for
-      the model objective function from equation [eq:intMOF]:
+      the model objective function from equation :eq:`intMOF`:
       :math:`\alpha_s` is the smallest model component, :math:`\alpha_x` is along line smoothness, and :math:`\alpha_z` is vertical smoothness.

-   #. the user gives the length scales and the smallest model component
+   #. *LENGTH L_x L_z* the user gives the length scales and the smallest model component
       is calculated accordingly.
 The conversion from :math:`\alpha`\ ’s to length scales can be done by:

       .. math:: L_x = \sqrt{\frac{\alpha_x}{\alpha_s}} ; ~L_z = \sqrt{\frac{\alpha_z}{\alpha_s}}

       where length scales are defined in meters.
 When user-defined, it is preferable to have length scales exceed the corresponding cell dimensions.

--  The weighting for the model objective function allows for three
+-  *WEIGHT* The weighting for the model objective function allows for three
    options:

-   #.
-No weighting is supplied (all values of weights are 1)
+   #. *DEFAULT* No weighting is supplied (all values of weights are 1)

-   #.
-The weighting is supplied as a file with all the weights in one
+   #. *FILE filename* The weighting is supplied as a file with all the weights in one
       file

-   #.
-The weighting is supplied as three separate files with the weight
+   #. *FILES fileS fileX fileZ* The weighting is supplied as three separate weight files with
-      for the smallest model component in , the :math:`x-`\ component written in file and the :math:`z-`\ component written in .
+      the weight for the smallest model component in fileS, the x-component written in file fileX and the z-component written in fileZ.

--  There are two choices:
+-  *STORE ALL MODELS* There are two choices:

-   #.
-Write all models and predicted data to disk.
-Each iteration will
+   #. *TRUE* Write all models and predicted data to disk.
+Each iteration will have ipinv2d_xx.con
-      have and files where is the iteration (e.g., 01 for the first iteration)
+      and ipinv2d_xx.pre files where xx is the iteration (e.g., 01 for the first iteration)

-   #.
-Only the final model and predicted data file are written.
+   #. *FALSE* Only the final model and predicted data file are written.
 These
-      files are named and for the conductivity and predicted data, respectively.
+      files are named ipinv2d.con and ipinv2d.pre for the chargeability and predicted data, respectively.

--  This specifies the way the system is solved:
+-  INVMODE This specifies the way the system is solved:

-   #.
-Solve the system using a subspace method with basis vectors.
+   #. *SVD* Solve the system using a subspace method with basis vectors.
 This
       is the solution methodology of the original code and the default if not given.

-   #.
-Solve the system using a subspace method with conjugate gradients
+   #. *CG* Solve the system using a subspace method with conjugate gradients
       (CG).
 This allows additional constraints (i.e., Huber and Ekblom norms) to be incorporated into the code.

--  is used when the inversion mode is .
+-  *CG_PARAMS* is used when the inversion mode is .
 The keyword is followed by two
-   constants: specifying the maximum number of iterations (default is 10), and specifying the solution’s accuracy (default is 0.01)
+   constants: *maxit* specifying the maximum number of iterations (default is 10), and *tol* specifying the solution’s accuracy (default is 0.01)

--  The Huber norm is used when evaluating the data misfit.
-A constant follows this keyword and this option is only available when using the inversion mode option.
+-  *HUBER* The Huber norm is used when evaluating the data misfit.
+A constant follows this keyword and this option is only available when using the CG inversion mode option.
 The default value is 1e100.
+The constant *c* is from equation :eq:`Huber\_phid`.

--  Use the Ekblom norm.
-Six (6) values should follow this keyword: representing the constants found in equation [eq:ekblom].
+-  *EKBLOM* Use the Ekblom norm.
+Six (6) values should follow this keyword:
+   :math:`\rho_s; \rho_x; \rho_z; \varepsilon_s; \varepsilon_x; \varepsilon_z` representing the constants found in equation :eq:ekblom`.

--  followed by the file name of the active cell file.
+-  *ACTIVE_CELLS* followed by the file name of the active cell file.

--  This option is used to decide if the reference model should be in the spatial terms of the model objective function (equation [eq:intMOF]).
+-  *USE_MREF* This option is used to decide if the reference model should be in the spatial terms of the model objective function (equation [eq:intMOF]).
-   There are two options: to include the reference model in the spatial terms or to have the reference model only in the smallest model component.
+   There are two options: *TRUE* to include the reference model in the spatial terms or *FALSE* to have the reference model only in the smallest model component.

--  The bounds options are:
+-  *BOUNDS* The bounds options are:

-   #.
-Do not include bounds in the inversion
+   #. *NONE* Do not include bounds in the inversion

-   #.
-Give a constant global lower bound of and upper bound of .
+   #. *VALUE lwr upr* Give a constant global lower bound of *lwr* and upper bound of *upr*.

-   #.
-The lower bound is given in a file and is in the format.
+   #. *FILE_L fileName* The lower bound is given in a file and is in the *model* format.

-   #.
-The upper bound is given in a file and is in the format.
+   #. *FILE_U fileName* The upper bound is given in a file and is in the *model* format.

 Example of ipinv2d.inp
 ~~~~~~~~~~~~~~~~~~~~~~

-Below is an example of the input file .
-The code reads mesh from the
+Below is an example of the input file ipinv2d.inp.
+The code reads mesh dcinv2d.msh from the
-file with topography from .
+file with topography from topography.txt.
 The means the reference and initial models
 will be set to one another and equal zero.
 The conductivity model is
 given as the output from .
 The alpha values have been given for
 :math:`\alpha_s=0.001` and :math:`\alpha_x = \alpha_z = 1`.
 The model
-objective function will have an :math:`l_2` norm (which would also be
-the same as ).
+objective function will have an :math:`l_2` norm (which would also be the same as *EKBLOM* 2 2 2 epsS epsX epsZ).
 It will start from scratch and stop after 50 iterations
 if the desired misfit (equal to the number of data) is not achieved.
 Conjugate gradients are used to solve the system of equations and the
 bounds are given in two separate files.